Set up a manual model-based schema manual-schema

 Create a dataset for the schema dataset

-After defining your schema, the next step is to create a dataset based on it.
-This dataset store your ingested data and must be enabled for Orchestrated Campaigns to make it accessible in Adobe Journey Optimizer.
-Enabling this option ensures the dataset is recognized for use in real-time orchestration and personalization workflows.
+After defining your schema, you can now create a dataset based on it.
+The dataset stores your ingested data and must be enabled for Orchestrated Campaigns to be accessible.

 -